First Time Home Buyers Guide to Closing Costs

+If you’re a first time home buyer, it pays to learn about the loan closing process so you’re prepared for closing expenses.
 Here are some questions that might occur to you with simple answers.

 Closing costs are fees paid at the close of a real estate transaction, at the point when the title to the property is conveyed to the buyer.
 They can be paid by either the buyer or the seller.